mnaimfaizy/vibe-coding-projects/README.md

 - Admin dashboard for managing books, authors, and users
 - Responsive design that works on desktop and mobile devices

 The application is built with modern React patterns including hooks, context API, and component composition to create a maintainable and extensible codebase.
+The test suite includes 222 passing tests covering unit tests, component tests, and integration tests for key user flows.
+Service files are particularly well covered (96-100%), while UI components have varying degrees of coverage.
+Core components like authentication, user collection management, and book details have excellent coverage.

 ### React Survey App